LightPath Technologies (NASDAQ:LPTH) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of LightPath Technologies (NASDAQ:LPTH – Get Rating) in a research report issued on Friday.
-The brokerage set a “hold” rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of LightPath Technologies (NASDAQ:LPTH – Get Rating) in a research report sent to investors on Friday morning.
+The firm issued a hold rating on the technology company’s stock.

-Several other analysts also recently issued reports on the stock.
-Zacks Investment Research downgraded shares of LightPath Technologies from a “hold” rating to a “sell” rating in a research report on Wednesday, February 16th.
-B. Riley increased their price objective on shares of LightPath Technologies from $3.30 to $3.70 in a research report on Friday, February 11th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $3.73.
+LPTH has been the topic of several other reports.
+Zacks Investment Research cut LightPath Technologies from a hold rating to a sell rating in a research note on Wednesday, February 16th.
+B. Riley raised their price objective on LightPath Technologies from $3.30 to $3.70 in a research note on Friday, February 11th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat.com, LightPath Technologies presently has a consensus rating of Hold and an average target price of $3.73.

-In other LightPath Technologies news, Director Darcie Peck bought 22,500 shares of LightPath Technologies stock in a transaction dated Tuesday, March 29th.
-The stock was bought at an average cost of $2.08 per share, for a total transaction of $46,800.00.
-The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
-Over the last quarter, insiders have bought 29,500 shares of company stock valued at $60,880.
-Company insiders own 11.50% of the company’s stock.
+In related news, Director Darcie Peck bought 22,500 shares of the business’s stock in a transaction on Tuesday, March 29th.
+The shares were bought at an average cost of $2.08 per share, for a total transaction of $46,800.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders acquired 29,500 shares of company stock worth $60,880 over the last quarter.
+11.50% of the stock is currently owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Geode Capital Management LLC lifted its stake in LightPath Technologies by 66.1% during the third quarter.
-Geode Capital Management LLC now owns 303,772 shares of the technology company’s stock worth $647,000 after purchasing an additional 120,870 shares during the last quarter.
-Citadel Advisors LLC bought a new position in LightPath Technologies during the second quarter worth $149,000.
-LPL Financial LLC lifted its stake in LightPath Technologies by 55.3% during the third quarter.
-LPL Financial LLC now owns 36,500 shares of the technology company’s stock worth $78,000 after purchasing an additional 13,000 shares during the last quarter.
-Susquehanna International Group LLP lifted its stake in LightPath Technologies by 61.1% during the fourth quarter.
-Susquehanna International Group LLP now owns 21,667 shares of the technology company’s stock worth $53,000 after purchasing an additional 8,216 shares during the last quarter.
-Finally, Goldman Sachs Group Inc. bought a new position in LightPath Technologies during the fourth quarter worth $52,000.
-Institutional investors own 37.36% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Geode Capital Management LLC increased its holdings in shares of LightPath Technologies by 66.1% during the third quarter.
+Geode Capital Management LLC now owns 303,772 shares of the technology company’s stock valued at $647,000 after purchasing an additional 120,870 shares during the period.
+Citadel Advisors LLC acquired a new position in shares of LightPath Technologies during the second quarter valued at $149,000.
+LPL Financial LLC increased its holdings in shares of LightPath Technologies by 55.3% during the third quarter.
+LPL Financial LLC now owns 36,500 shares of the technology company’s stock valued at $78,000 after purchasing an additional 13,000 shares during the period.
+Susquehanna International Group LLP increased its holdings in shares of LightPath Technologies by 61.1% during the fourth quarter.
+Susquehanna International Group LLP now owns 21,667 shares of the technology company’s stock valued at $53,000 after purchasing an additional 8,216 shares during the period.
+Finally, Goldman Sachs Group Inc. acquired a new position in shares of LightPath Technologies during the fourth quarter valued at $52,000.
+37.36% of the stock is currently owned by institutional investors.

 LightPath Technologies, Inc designs, develops, manufactures, and distributes optical and infrared components.
 Its products include molded glass and assemblies, infrared molded lenses, diamond turned, conventional ground and polished ground lenses and assemblies, and collimator assemblies, which are used in applications involving light detection and ranging technology.